shampun511/shampun511/README.md

 - 💻 I specialize in backend development using **Python**, **Flask**, and **PostgreSQL**
 - 🌐 I love working with APIs and data formats like **JSON**
 - 🚀 I'm currently improving my skills in scalable web apps and database optimization
-- 📫 Reach out to me: *alex.dev@example.com*
+- 📫 Reach out to me:
-- ⚡ Fun fact: I enjoy turning coffee ☕ into clean, working code 🧠

 ---